How does Sky Q compare to Virgin and BT?

 But while it can seem expensive, some of the packages and bundles available aren't all that costly compared to similar deals from Sky's rivals - particularly for those who want as much from their home entertainment deal as possible.

-We'd be interested to hear from early adopters to see if it's living up to expectations - let us know via the comments section below.
+We'd be interested to hear if it's living up to expectations - let us know via the comments section below.